-I’m always writing about how I carry seasonally, well… that’s one of the few reasons why it’s useful to have at least a second CCW.
+I’m always writing about how I carry seasonally, well… that’s one of the few reasons why it’s useful to have at least a second concealed carry weapon.
 Now, I don’t know many people who say, “I DON’T NEED ANOTHER GUN” but here are a few reasons to consider it:

 We’ve all heard the saying: “Variety is the spice of life!”
 Well, that’s true.
 It’s nice to have options, and humans experience a great many things from diversity.
 As shooters, it can make you a more adaptable marksman.
 But this necessitates the need for practice even more.
 Once you have another pistol, you definitely need to get yourself to the range more often.
 It’ll also change up your range time, as well.